thepatman/arduino-api/plotly_yun/README.md

    root@Arduino:~# tail -f YunMessenger.log
    2014-03-12 02:57:36 INFO: Logger initiated
    2014-03-12 02:57:38 INFO: Plot initialized at: https://plot.ly/~Arduino-Yun/28
-   with tokens: 83ke94lw, 9x4gkihdlx, 3ab1qn3z23
+   with tokens: ab4kf5nfdn, kdf5bn4dbn
    2014-03-12 02:57:38 INFO: Run initiated
    2014-03-12 02:57:39 INFO: Attempting to connect to localhost:6571
    ```

-6. Graph the URL that the terminal printed out, and view your graph in your browser!
+6. Grab the URL that the terminal printed out, view your graph in your browser, and celebrate!

 # How does it work?